PhysiologicAILab/PhysioKit/src/PhysioKit2/README.md

 ### **Data Analysis**

 Data analysis is supported by the *analysis_helper* folder.
 To extract features and export in spreadsheet, please refer to the README provided within the folder.
-In addition, on GitHub page of the repo, Jupyter notebooks *phys_analysis_eda.ipynb*, *phys_analysis_ppg.ipynb*, and *phys_analysis_resp.ipynb* are provided to illustrate basic analysis steps.
+In addition, Jupyter notebooks *phys_analysis_eda.ipynb*, *phys_analysis_ppg.ipynb*, and *phys_analysis_resp.ipynb* are provided to illustrate basic analysis steps.
 This includes pre-processing as well as feature extraction for EDA, PPG and Resp signals respectively.

 ---